Sicily: Tourism

 Sicily's sunny, dry climate, scenery, cuisine, history, and architecture attract many tourists from the rest of Italy and abroad.
 The tourist season peaks in the summer months, although people visit the island all year round.
-Mount Etna, the beaches, the archaeological sites, and major cities such as Palermo, Catania, Syracuse and Ragusa are the favourite tourist destinations, but the old town of Taormina and the neighbouring seaside resort of Giardini Naxos draw visitors from all over the world, as do the Aeolian Islands, Erice, Terrasini, Castellammare del Golfo, Cefalù, Agrigento, the Pelagie Islands and Capo d'Orlando.
+Mount Etna, the beaches, the archaeological sites, and major cities such as Palermo, Catania, Syracuse and Ragusa are the favourite tourist destinations, but the old town of Taormina and the neighbouring seaside resort of Giardini Naxos draw visitors from all over the world, as do the Aeolian Islands, Erice, Terrasini, Castellammare del Golfo, Cefalù, Agrigento, the Pelagian Islands and Capo d'Orlando.
 The last features some of the best-preserved temples of the ancient Greek period.
 Many Mediterranean cruise ships stop in Sicily, and many wine tourists also visit the island.

 Some scenes of several Hollywood and Cinecittà films were shot in Sicily.
 This increased the attraction of Sicily as a tourist destination.